Falls to Hotham Alpine Crossing

 Parking and Logistics

-Whether you start in Falls Creek or decide to go against the tide and start in Hotham, there’s parking and transfer options.
+Whether you start in Falls Creek or decide to go against the tide and start in Hotham, there’s parking and transfer options for each direction.

 At the other end at Hotham, there is a car park at Mount Loch Car Park, which is where you’ll finish (or start).
-There is usually room for a handful of cars here, although they’re currently constructing a bigger car parking area, which will be great.
+There is a recently completed large carpark here for hikers.
 The other option is to park at Corral Carpark, which is at the Hotham Resort Management Office down the road from Mt Loch Carpark in the village area.
 This will add around 1km onto your hike.

 Rocky Valley Dam at Falls Creek